 3. Geographic location: The incidences of development of pancreatic cancer varies in different parts of the world.
 The incidence rate in Africa is the lowest, and higher cases of development of cancer are seen in China.

 4. Blood group: The ABO blood group antigen is present on the entire surface of red blood cells.
-Recent studies have shown that people with type A, AB, or B blood groups have a higher risk of developing pancreatic cancer than those with type O.
+Studies have shown that people with type A, AB, or B blood groups have a higher risk of developing pancreatic cancer than those with type O.

 5. Diabetes mellitus: Diabetes significantly increases the risk of developing pancreatic cancer.
 However, it must be noted that although diabetes is a risk factor, pancreatic cancer can also present itself as a new onset of diabetes.
 This has led to interest in HbA1c as a potential biomarker of early detection in pancreatic cancer.

-6. Gut microflora: Studies have also shown that lower levels of Neisseria elongata and Streptococcus mitis, and higher levels of Porphyromonas gingivalis and Granulicatella adiacens are associated with an increased risk of pancreatic cancer.
+6. Gut microflora: Lower levels of Neisseria elongata and Streptococcus mitis, and higher levels of Porphyromonas gingivalis and Granulicatella adiacens are associated with an increased risk of pancreatic cancer.
 However, further research is needed to validate these studies and also to establish if targeted treatment can be a possibility.

 Genetic factors